tengteng95/Pose-Transfer/README.md

 ## News
 [19/4/24] Codes for pytorch 1.0 is available now under the branch **pytorch_v1.0**.
-The same results on both datasets can be reproduced as our pytorch 0.3 version with the pretrained model.
+The same results on both datasets can be reproduced with the pretrained model.

 <img src='imgs/results.png' width=800>